4 Equity Release Costs in 2024: What You Need to Know

 What Is the Long-Term Impact of Interest Accumulation on Equity Release?

-The long-term impact of interest accumulation on equity release can significantly affect the homeowner’s equity in their property.
+The long-term impact of interest accumulation on equity release can significantly increase the debt over time, affecting the property’s equity and the inheritance left for beneficiaries.

 This can reduce the estate’s value inherited by beneficiaries and potentially consume the property’s total equity, especially if the homeowner lives longer than anticipated.